 We are always happy to receive your feedback on how to improve LIME (contact email@example.com).
 In addition, we are interested in collaborative projects where we can push the boundaries of our methods and software in new and exciting applications.

 LIME will run on most laptops and workstations running the 64bit Windows operating system.
 However, the following hardware recommendation will help you increase performance, especially with larger datasets.

 Of these, the first and second items are most important to use LIME as it was intended.

-How to cite LIME
+How to cite and acknowledge LIME

 Buckley, S.J., Ringdal, K., Naumann, N., Dolva, B., Kurz, T.H., Howell, J.A., Dewez, T.J.B., 2019.
 LIME: Software for 3-D visualization, interpretation, and communication of virtual geoscience models, Geosphere, 15(1): 222-235. doi:10.1130/GES02002.1.